oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

   transfer protocol (e.g., MQTT, HTTPS) is used to send and receive OpenC2 commands and responses.

+* **CACAO Workflow Step:** A CACAO playbook contains a with the processing logic organized in to a set of workflow steps.

-* **CACAO Action Step:** This type of CACAO workflow step contains commands to be executed.
+* **CACAO Action:** This type of CACAO workflow step contains commands to be executed.

-* **CACAO Playbook Action:** This type of CACAO workflow step executes a referenced playbook using the agents and targets defined in the referenced playbook.
+* **CACAO Playbook-Action:** This type of CACAO workflow step executes a named playbook from within the current playbook.

 * **CACAO Agents and Targets:** CACAO agents are entities that execute commands on or against CACAO targets.